aantron/ocaml.org/data/planet/skjegstad/local-mirageos-development-with-xen-and-virtualbox.md

 <p>If you use emacs or vim I also recommend installing <a href="https://github.com/the-lambda-church/merlin/wiki">Merlin</a>, which provides tab completion, type lookup and many other useful IDE features for OCaml. </p>
 <h3>Creating a Mirage VM</h3>
 <p>To verify that everything works, we will now download the <a href="https://github.com/mirage/mirage-skeleton">Mirage examples</a> and compile the static website example.
-This example will start a web server hosting a &quot;Hello world&quot; page that we should be able to access from the host OS.
+This example will start a web server hosting a "Hello world" page that we should be able to access from the host OS.
 The IP-address will be assigned with DHCP. </p>
 <p>First, clone the Mirage examples:</p>
 <div class="highlight"><pre><span class="c"># clone mirage-skeleton</span>
 git clone http://github.com/mirage/mirage-skeleton.git